itsroops/fastqc-with-apache-spark/readme.md

 FastQC is an application which takes a FastQ file and runs a series of tests on it to generate a report.
 Apache-Spark is an useful way to scale up the processing time of big sequence files in a short period of time.

-We have implemented the following functionalities (By referring to the original FastQC textfile output) using the map-reduce approach of Apache Spark.
+We have implemented the following functionalities (By referring to the original FastQC textfile output) using the map-reduce approach of Apache Spark in local standalone mode.
+`ToDo : Deployment in HPC Clusters `

 **1. Basic Statistics** - This module gives the number of sequences in the file and the length of a sequence.